 Some countries, especially emerging market economies, place restrictions on foreign exchange convertibility as they fear it might increase exchange rate volatility due to speculation caused by trading in forward markets.

-Some of the currencies which actively participates in the NDF markets are the Korean won (KRW), Indian rupee (INR), Taiwan dollar (TWD), Chinese yuan (CNY), Indonesian rupiah (IDR), Malaysian ringgit (MYR), Philippine peso (PHP), Argentine peso (ARS), and the Brazilian Real (BRL).
+Some of the currencies which actively participate in the NDF markets are the Korean won (KRW), Indian rupee (INR), Taiwan dollar (TWD), Chinese yuan (CNY), Indonesian rupiah (IDR), Malaysian ringgit (MYR), Philippine peso (PHP), Argentine peso (ARS), and the Brazilian Real (BRL).

 How do Non-deliverable forward Contracts work?

-The parties in any foreign exchange transaction always try to minimize or hedge the transaction risk, i.e., the risk that exchange rate might change between the date of transaction and final settlement date.
+The parties in any foreign exchange transaction always try to minimize or hedge the transaction risk, i.e., the risk that the exchange rate might change between the date of transaction and the final settlement date.
 NDFs are used to settle foreign exchange transactions between the parties involved.
-The bank is one of the parties to the transaction and is based in the country of non-deliverable currency.
+The bank is one of the parties to the transaction and is based in a country of non-deliverable currency.
 So, if the non-deliverable currency is Brazilian Real (BRL), the bank will be based in Brazil.

 ABC Inc sold goods to its customers in Brazil on 1 January 2020 worth BRL 5 million.
 The Brazilian customer will pay ABC Inc. on 1 March 2020.
 ABC Inc is worried that by March 2020, the US dollar will appreciate against the Brazilian Real (BRL).

 ABC Inc entered into a forward agreement (NDF) with Franco de Brasil, a Brazilian bank, to sell BRL 5 million on 1 March 2020 at an agreed rate of 5.00 BRL = $1